fvangef/mlgsc/README.md

 This produces a binary file named `Spo0A.bcls`, which contains the classifier.

-We can now use it to classify Spo0A sequences of unknown genus:
+We can now use it to classify Spo0A sequences of unknown genus, in this case they are stored in file `queries.pep` (a Fasta file):

 ```Bash
 $ mlgsc queries.pep Spo0A.bcls